Fixed Deposits vs Mutual Funds: A Comparative Analysis

 • Fixed Deposits are considered a low-risk investment option as the investor receives a fixed return, regardless of the market conditions.
 In addition, the risk of default is also low as FDs are offered by banks and financial institutions, which are regulated by the Reserve Bank of India (RBI).

-• Mutual Funds, on the other hand, carry a higher risk as they invest in securities that are subject to market fluctuations.
+• Mutual Funds, on the other hand, carry a higher risk as they invest in securities subject to market fluctuations.
 As a result, the returns from Mutual Funds depend on the performance of the securities in the portfolio.
-In addition, the risk of default is also higher in Mutual Funds as they invest in securities issued by companies, which can default on their payments.
+In addition, the risk of default is also higher in Mutual Funds as they invest in securities issued by companies that can default on their payments.

 • Fixed Deposits offer a fixed return, which is agreed upon at the time of investment.
 Therefore, the interest rate is usually lower than that of Mutual Funds, as the risk is also lower.

-• Mutual Funds offer higher returns than Fixed Deposits as they invest in a diversified portfolio of securities.
-The returns from Mutual Funds depend on the performance of the securities in the portfolio.
+• Mutual Funds offer higher returns than Fixed Deposits.
+They invest in a diversified portfolio of securities and their returns from Mutual Funds depend on the performance of the securities in the portfolio.
 However, the returns are not fixed, and there is no guarantee of returns in Mutual Funds.

 • Fixed Deposit: The interest income from FD accounts attracts TDS if: